Property Value Appeals Board

 Main Content

-The Board of Property Tax Appeals is an independent board that hears and decides property-owner appeals of property taxes.
+The Property Value Appeals Board (formerly known as the Board of Property Tax Appeals) or PVAB is an independent board of private citizens that hears and decides property-owner appeals of property value.

 Videoconferencing